Malizor/lift/doc/lift.rst

   Specify the root folder in which tests will be looked for.
   By default, use the current working directory.

+**-r** *REMOTE*, **--remote** *REMOTE*
+  Define a remote.
+The value should be in the following form:
+  *REMOTENAME=USERNAME:PASSWORD@HOST*.
+Note that the PASSWORD field (along with the ":" separator) is optional if SSH keys are properly set.
+This option can be used multiple times to define multiple remotes.
+  Remotes defined via this option supersede those defined via lift.yaml files.

 RUN SPECIFIC TESTS
 ==================